Viclaww/ZK_Workshop_Uyo/README.md

 # Workshop 1
 The first program was a simple Leo progam that add two variables together and mine was deployed here

+`leo run main 3u32 2u32 --network testnet`
+Where main =》transition function name, `3u32 2u32` is the inputs and network is specified `testnet`

 https://testnet.aleoscan.io/transaction?id=at1emfdahu6nyzjd5djdxtagpf9tfrun8er3v3ysy280xfp5exswuqsfw8ltm